ottototto/TNIVO/README.md

 ## Usage

-## Using Regular Expressions with TNIVO
+## Organize using Regular Expressions with TNIVO

 TNIVO allows you to use regular expressions (regex) to filter and organize your files.
 Regular expressions are a powerful tool for matching patterns in text, which makes them ideal for tasks like this.